Author: Ben

 2. Drawing lessons from these historical campaigns does not mean condoning the underlying sociopolitical causes of these conflicts, nor the terrible human and economic toll these battles led to.
 Frankly, many of these commanders were absolutist dictators with questionable motivations and sadistic streaks.
 This post’s focus is purely on getting applicable insights on strategy and leadership from leaders who were able to win despite difficult odds.

 3. This is not intended to be an exhaustive list of every great military commander in history.
-Rather, it represents the intersection of offensive military prowess and, honestly, my familiarity with the relevant historical context.
+Rather, it represents the intersection of offensive military prowess and my familiarity with the historical context.
 Just because I did not mention a particular commander has no bearing on their actual greatness.

 With those in mind, let’s explore how the wisdom of historical military leaders can inform the modern startup journey.
 In the post, I’ll unpack five key principles (see below) drawn from the campaigns of history’s most successful military commanders, and show how they apply to the challenges ambitious founders face today.